JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 By Jack Szwergold

 The party was weird because it was fun.
-It was honestly the first real house party I had been too in Madison that wasn’t at the Paper Towel Museum.
-It was also weird because Rob—our newspaper’s editor—actually showed up and was actually drinking.
+It was honestly the first real house party I had been too in Madison, Wisconsin that wasn’t just a bunch of people drinking beers and smoking up at the hipster “Paper Towel Museum.”
+It was also weird because Rob—our newspaper’s managing editor—actually showed up and was actually drinking and seemed to be acting like a normal human being for once.

-I wandered about and checked out the scene.
-The ground floor was like every other party: Keg, tons of people and some crappy piles of snacks on a table.
-I grabbed a red cup, some pretzels and walked downstairs.
+I wandered about and checked out the scene: The ground floor was like every other party with the obligatory keg, tons of people and some crappy piles of snacks in paper plates on a table.
+I grabbed a red plastic cup and a handful of pretzels and walked downstairs to the basement.

-Downstairs was some shitty noise DJ situation.
-Lots of black lights, flickering lights and in the corner—near what seemed to be the entrance to a laundry room—was DJ DangerBear or MouseHead or some bullshit like this.
-There he was tweaking on mixers to a room of nobody.
-Well, not technically nobody: I was there and so was a fellow staffer at the newspaper, Todd.
+The basement scene consisted of some shitty noise DJ playing and lights blinking and not much else.
+Once my eyes adjusted, in the corner—near what seemed to be the entrance to a laundry room—was DJ DangerBear or MouseHead or some bullshit DJ name like that.
+He was simply standing there and tweaking some mixers and effects boxes to a room of of mostly nobody.
+Well, there was technically at least a few “somebodies” there: I was there and so was a fellow staffer at the newspaper, Todd.

-Todd was dressed up in some improvised outfit that consisted of some kind of crappy ape costume; unzipped front and no ape head.
-Just his sweaty long-haired head.
+Todd was dressed up in some improvised garbage hipster outfit that consisted of the body of an ape suit with the front unzipped and no ape head: Just his sweaty long-haired head and face bobbing up and down in its place.

-“Isn’t this great!” he said while bobbing out of sync with the electronic skronk playing through the sound system.
-I turned around and saw some people come downstairs, look around and then head back upstairs.
+“Isn’t this great!!!” he said while bobbing arrhythmically the distorted electronic skronk playing through the sound system.
+I turned around and saw some people come downstairs, look around and then head back upstairs and was contenmplating their quick wisdom.

-Todd and I were DJ WhatTheFucks’ only audience at that moment.
-“I can’t believe they got him!” he said, bobbing some more and taking some drags off of the cigarette in his driving glove covered hand.
+It seemed that Todd and I were DJ WhatTheFucks’ only audience at that moment.
+“I can’t believe they got him!!!” he said, bobbing his head some more and taking some drags off of the cigarette in his driving glove covered hand.

 I nodded politely and then headed back upstairs.